Statistical laws and linguistics differ in naturalistic video and fictional conversations: Acknowledgments

 \section{Acknowledgments}

 We are grateful for discussion with Alejandro Ruiz, Sarah Phillips, Carter Ward, Fitz Keenan-Koch, Bradford Demarest, and Ben Cooley.
-Our work was supported in part by MassMutual, National Science Foundation Award \#242829 (Science of Online Corpora, Knowledge, and Stories), and a philanthropic gift from an anonymous source.
+Our work was supported in part by MassMutual, National Science Foundation Award \#2242829, a philanthropic gift from an anonymous source, and the Spanish Ministry of Science.